maddun01/web-app-assignment/README.md

 Users can view and manage device and network configurations before kicking off new builds on Jenkins.

 ## Hosting
-This application is hosted on Python Anywhere, a free online hosting tool.
+This application is hosted on Render, a free online hosting tool.

-This can be accessed at https://maddyd.eu.pythonanywhere.com/
+This can be accessed at https://system-analysis-dashboard.onrender.com

+## CI/CD
+This application has two continuous integration pipelines built using GitHub Actions.

+* The PR pipeline will run whenever a new pull request is opened, and runs the Black, Pylint and Test pipelines.

+    * These will check the formatting and style of the incoming code, as well as that the tests pass.

+* The Merge pipeline runs whenever a pull request is closed, and automatically deploys the web application on Render.

 ## Setup
 To run the application locally, follow these steps: